Ryane Clowe

 Ryane Clowe (born September 30, 1982) is a Canadian former professional ice hockey left winger who played in the National Hockey League (NHL) with the San Jose Sharks, New York Rangers and New Jersey Devils.
 He was drafted into the NHL by the San Jose Sharks in the sixth round, 175th overall, at the 2001 NHL Entry Draft.
 In 2018, he was named the head coach of the ECHL's Newfoundland Growlers, a position he resigned from in January 2019.

-Currently working as a hockey advisor for the New York Rangers.
+He was a hockey advisor for the New York Rangers from 2021-22 to the 2023-24 season.
+On July 3, 2024 Clowe was named assistant general manager of the San Jose Sharks.

 Playing career

 Professional

 Having been drafted by the NHL's San Jose Sharks in the sixth round, 177th overall, of the 2001 NHL Entry Draft, Clowe played two full seasons with the Cleveland Barons, San Jose's American Hockey League (AHL) affiliate, and was named team MVP in 2004–05, before splitting time between the Barons and the Sharks in 2005–06.

 Clowe appeared in 18 games with the Sharks in the 2005–06 season.
 In the subsequent off-season, he signed a new three-year contract worth $1.625 million; the contract was a two-way deal for two of its first three years.